Splode/optimus/README.md

 ### Downloads

-Download the latest version from the releases page.
+Download the latest version from the [releases page](https://github.com/Splode/optimus/releases).

 Optimus is available for Windows, macOS, and Linux.

 ### Scoop

 ## Development

-Optimus uses Go and JavaScript with Wails and Vue.js, respectively.

 ## License